Contact information

 BIOGRAPHY

 Stephanie graduated as a veterinary surgeon in 2003 from the Royal Veterinary College (RVC), University of London.
-After undertaking an internship specialising in equine orthopaedics, she then spent 5 years in general practice as an equine veterinary clinician.
+After undertaking an internship specialising in equine orthopaedics, she then spent 10 years practicing as an equine vet.
 In 2008, Stephanie commenced a PhD at the RVC researching the role of inflammation in equine tendinopathy, which was successfully completed in 2012.
-During this time Stephanie also worked as a clinician in an equine hospital.

-Stephanie moved to NDORMS in 2013 to advance and translate her research from horses to humans.
-She successfully secured consecutive research Fellowships funded by Versus Arthritis (Foundation Fellowship), an Oxford-UCB Prize Fellowship in Biomedical Sciences and more recently a Versus Arthritis Career Development Fellowship.
-In 2020, Stephanie was appointed Associate Professor of Musculoskeletal Sciences at NDORMS and a Research Fellow at Green Templeton College.
+Stephanie moved to NDORMS in 2013 to advance and translate her research on musculoskeletal injuries from horses to humans.
+She successfully secured consecutive Research Fellowships funded by Versus Arthritis (Foundation Fellowship), an Oxford-UCB Prize Fellowship in Biomedical Sciences and a Versus Arthritis Career Development Fellowship.
+Stephanie is tenured Full Professor of Musculoskeletal Sciences at NDORMS and a Senior Research Fellow at Green Templeton College.

 Stephanie's research focuses on identifying the mechanisms underpinning the development of chronic inflammatory fibrosis in soft tissue joint disease.
-The over-arching goal of her research is to discover novel therapeutic strategies to promote resolution of inflammation and fibrosis in chronically inflamed soft tissues, with a particular focus on tendinopathy and frozen shoulder.
-Her key collaborators in the Department are Professor Andrew Carr and Professor Christopher Buckley.
-View about media associated with Stephanie's work under 'Featured Research'.
+The over-arching goal of her research is to discover novel therapeutic strategies to promote resolution of inflammatory fibrosis, with a particular focus on tendinopathy, frozen shoulder and knee arthrofibrosis.
+Her key collaborators in the Department are Professor Andrew Carr, Professor Christopher Buckley and Professor Mark Coles.
+View media associated with Stephanie's work under 'Featured Research'.

-Stephanie is also Director of Graduate Studies for the Taught MSc in Musculoskeletal Sciences at the University of Oxford.
-This part time 2-year course integrating orthopaedics and rheumatology delivers an internationally renowned programme.
-For more information on this course see the Taught MSc in Musculoskeletal Sciences or contact the Course Administrator.
-Stephanie obtained PGCert TLHE qualification in 2020 and is recognised as a Fellow of the Higher Education Academy.
+Stephanie was Director of Postgraduate Taught Studies for the MSc in Musculoskeletal Sciences at the University of Oxford for 8 years.
+She obtained PGCert Teaching & Learning in Higher Education qualification in 2020 and is recognised as a Fellow of the Higher Education Academy.

 DAKIN GROUP: SOFT TISSUE JOINT DISEASE